springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ]
 ```

 The `modifiers` property is an array.
-Each value should match one of these modifiers form the brand context’s button utility styles:
+Each value should match one of these modifiers from the brand context’s button utility styles:

 * primary
 * secondary